uimini/docs/docs/docs/input.md

 # Input

 A basic component for getting the user input is a text field.
+Used for user input in a form field is needed.

 ## Inputs list